Kamal Adwan Hospital sieges: December 2024

-On 6 December 2024, the IDF conducted a "series of airstrikes on the northern and western sides of the hospital," which were followed with "heavy and direct gunfire," according to the director of Kamal Adwan Hospital.
+On 6 December 2024, the IDF conducted a "series of airstrikes on the northern and western sides of the hospital", which were followed with "heavy and direct gunfire", according to the director of Kamal Adwan Hospital.
 At least 30 people were killed by Israeli bombing, and another 20 were left injured.
-Later Israeli troops stormed the hospital and killed were four doctors, leaving the hospital without any experienced surgeons.
-According to the World Health Organization, Israel issued "no warning" prior to the Israeli storming and strikes.
+Later Israeli troops stormed the hospital and killed four doctors, leaving the hospital without any experienced surgeons.
+According to the World Health Organization (WHO), Israel issued "no warning" prior to the Israeli storming and strikes.

 26–27 December

-On December 26, an Israeli attack killed 50 people in a building adjacent to the hospital that was housing the hospital staff and their families.
+On 26 December, an Israeli attack killed 50 people in a building adjacent to the hospital that was housing the hospital staff and their families.

-On December 27, the Israeli army stormed the hospital, and hospital officials said Israeli troops set parts of the hospital on fire.
+On 27 December, the Israeli army stormed the hospital, and hospital officials said Israeli troops set parts of the hospital on fire.
 The Israeli army forced all patients and staff to leave, and videos showed that Israel had stripped the staff to their underwear and forced them to march from the hospital to an unknown destination.
 The Israeli army also reportedly switched off oxygen supplies.

 The surgical department, laboratory and a storehouse were initially set on fire, and this fire then spread to other parts of the hospital.
 Footage in local media showed smoke rising from the hospital.
 Israeli army claimed they never entered the hospital, that the fire in the hospital was "small", and that there was "no connection" between the fire and Israeli army's activities.

 The Israeli army said that it detained 240 individuals it claimed were Hamas operatives during the operation and that the hospital served as a critical point for Hamas operations.
 IDF reservists described the hospital as containing areas designated for military use: "It was made to look like a hospital, and patients were brought there just for appearances.
 In reality, there are entire sections meant solely for the entry of Hamas terrorists".
 The IDF has not provided evidence for these claims.
 The IDF stated that it had provided advanced warnings to civilians and staff, urging evacuation prior to the military actions, to minimize harm to innocent individuals.